awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 If the key is not enabled, enable it\.
 For more information, see [Enabling and Disabling Keys](http://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) in the *AWS Key Management Service Developer Guide*\.

-If the key is pending deletion, then this will disable the key\.
+If the key is pending deletion, then this status disables the key\.
 You can cancel the deletion, and re\-enable the key\.
 For more information, see [Scheduling and Canceling Key Deletion](http://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html#deleting-keys-scheduling-key-deletion) in the *AWS Key Management Service Developer Guide*\.

 If the key is enabled, and you're still experiencing an issue, or if you encounter an issue re\-enabling your key, contact AWS Support\.